craigtkhill/maths-for-data-science/README.md

-# Khan Academy
+# Mathematics for Data Science

-As I work through problems on Khan Academy, I like to test my understanding by implementing the mathematical concepts in code.
+As I work through problems, I like to test my understanding by implementing the mathematical concepts in code.

 ## Currently Working on
-- Statistics and Probability
+1. Essential Math for Data Science
 ## Languages
 - Python (Jupyter notebook)
 ## Libraries